...

 Option 3: Using an Alternative to iTerm 2

-How to Run iTerm 2 on Windows with RentAMac.io
+How to Run iTerm 2 on Windows with Rentamac.io

-If you want to run iTerm2 on a Windows PC, the most straightforward way is to use a virtual Mac.
-RentAMac.io offers a cloud-based Mac service that gives you a real macOS setup – no messy installations or legal hassles.
+The most straightforward way to run iTerm2 from Windows is a virtual Mac.
+Rentamac.io gives you a real macOS setup in the cloud, with no messy installations or legal hassles.
+Here’s how to get started:

 Step 1: Choose a Plan and Payment Option